Universidad de Buenos Aires

 Professor and Research Leader, Centro de Física Aplicada y Tecnología Avanzada (CFATA-UNAM)

-Karla Juarez-Moreno received her PhD in Biotechnology from CICESE, after completing a Biology degree at the National Autonomous University of Mexico (UNAM).
-During her doctoral studies, she was supported by the DAAD, the German Agency, to conduct research at the Institute of Immunology in Hamburg, Germany.
-She later carried out postdoctoral research at the University of North Carolina at Chapel Hill, funded by the Fulbright García-Robles Scholarship, and continued with a second postdoctoral fellowship at the Center for Nanosciences and Nanotechnology (CNyN, UNAM).
-She is currently an Associated Researcher at the Center for Applied Physics and Advanced Technology (CFATA) at UNAM, in Juriquilla, Querétaro, Mexico.
-Her research focuses on Nanotoxicology, particularly the cellular and molecular responses to nanomaterials and the effects of commercial and incidental nanoparticles on different cell models.
-She is also interested in the biomedical applications of engineered metallic and metal oxide nanoparticles.
-She has co-authored over 60 scientific articles and is a Level 2 member of Mexico’s National System of Researchers (SNII).
+Karla Juarez-Moreno received her PhD in Biotechnology from CICESE, after completing a degree in Biology at the National Autonomous University of Mexico (UNAM).
+During her doctoral studies, she was granted a DAAD scholarship to conduct research at the Institute of Immunology in Hamburg, Germany.
+She later carried out postdoctoral research at the University of North Carolina at Chapel Hill, funded by a Fulbright García-Robles Scholarship, and completed a second postdoctoral fellowship at the Center for Nanosciences and Nanotechnology (CNyN, UNAM).
+She is currently an Associate Researcher at the Center for Applied Physics and Advanced Technology (CFATA, UNAM) in Juriquilla, Querétaro, Mexico.
+Her research focuses on Nanotoxicology, specifically investigating the cellular and molecular responses to nanomaterials and the effects of commercial and incidental nanoparticles on various cell models.
+Additionally, she is interested in the biomedical applications of engineered metallic and metal oxide nanoparticles.
+Dr. Juarez-Moreno is a Regular Member of the Mexican Academy of Sciences (AMC) and a Level 2 member of Mexico’s National System of Researchers (SNII).
+She has co-authored more than 65 scientific articles in her field.